Tool use by non-human animals: Other carnivores

 Wild banded mongooses (Mungos mungo) regularly use anvils to open food items with a hard shell such as rhinoceros beetles, bird eggs, snail shells or pupating dung beetles.
 They use a range of anvils commonly including rocks and the stems of trees, but will also use the side-walls of gullys and even dried elephant dung.
 Pups as young as 2 months of age begin showing the behavioural patterns associated with using an anvil, however, successful smashing is usually shown in individuals older than 6 months of age.

 Honey badgers both wild and captive have been filmed manipulating various objects to assist them in making climbs, including making mud balls and stacking them.
-In 2021, a South African honey badger named Stoeffel repeatedly escaped his enclosure to attack the next door lions.
-Stoeffel went so far as to build a ramp to get over the wall.
+In 2014, a South African honey badger named Stoffel repeatedly escaped his enclosure to attack the next door lions.
+Stoffel went so far as to build a ramp to get over the wall.

 North American badgers (Taxidea taxus) hunt Richardson's ground squirrels (Spermophilus richardsonii).
 The most common hunting technique is excavation of burrow systems, but plugging of openings into ground-squirrel tunnels accounts for 5–23% of hunting actions.
 Badgers usually use soil from around the tunnel opening, or soil dragged 30–270 cm from a nearby mound to plug tunnels.
 The least common (6%), but most novel, form of plugging used by one badger involved movement of 37 objects from distances of 20–105 cm to plug openings into 23 ground-squirrel tunnels on 14 nights.

 In 2011, researchers at the Dingo Discovery and Research Centre in Melbourne, Australia, filmed a dingo manipulating a table and using this to get food.

+Domestic dogs have been observed using and even making tools, whether using human-made and provided objects, or making them with their jaws; one account from 1973 had one dog named Grendel making a back scratcher out of a sheep bone.

-Molting brown bears in Alaska have been observed using rocks to exfoliate.
+Molting brown bears in Alaska, USA, have been observed using rocks to exfoliate.
 There is also evidence that polar bears throw rocks and big pieces of ice at walruses to kill them.

-Captive studies have demonstrated that raccoons can use inanimate objects, such as rocks, to manipulate their environment and obtain food, showing a capacity for tool use.
+Captive studies have demonstrated that raccoons can use inanimate objects, such as rocks, to manipulate their environment, obtain food, and make toys, showing a capacity for tool use.

+A 2025 field report in British Columbia, Canada, documented a wolf pulling a crab trap's buoy and line to bring the submerged trap to shore and access its bait cup, which the authors described as potential tool use and as suggesting "a sophisticated understanding of the multi-step connection between the floating buoy and the bait within the out-of-sight trap."
+They noted that whether the behaviour qualifies as tool use depends on the definition, and that similar damage and a second instance involving a partially submerged trap were recorded, though the origin and prevalence of the behaviour remain unknown.